Why does God feel so far away?

 What Christianity actually claims

-1. Felt absence is not actual absence.
-Hebrews 11:1 defines faith as "confidence in what we hope for and assurance about what we do not see."
+A short verse from a New Testament book called Hebrews defines faith as "confidence in what we hope for and assurance about what we do not see."
 The verse takes for granted that there will be things you do not see.
 The tradition has always assumed that the experience of God's presence comes and goes, even while his presence does not.

-2. The Bible writes these seasons down rather than censoring them.
-Psalm 22 begins, "My God, my God, why have you forsaken me?"
+Psalm 22 begins, "My God, my God, why have you forsaken me?" — the very line Jesus quotes from the cross, according to the gospel of Matthew.
 Psalm 42 — "as the deer pants for streams of water, so my soul pants for you" — is the prayer of someone who feels parched, not full.
-Isaiah 50:10 speaks directly to "the one who walks in the dark, who has no light," and tells them to keep going.
+The Old Testament book of Isaiah speaks directly to "the one who walks in the dark, who has no light," and tells them to keep going.
 These are not corrections of the experience.
 They are scripture inside the experience.

 What could be going on